 - Universal credit, if a parent is entitled to universal credit they must have an annual net earned income equivalent to and not exceeding £7,400, assessed on up to 3 of the parent’s most recent universal credit assessment periods.)

 An application form can be obtained from the School Office.

 Meals cost £2.37 and are paid for using the online payment system ParentPay

 If your child is bringing a packed lunch, please remember the following points:

 - Clearly label your child’s packed lunch box with their name and key group on the outside of the box.

 - As some children have allergies please DO NOT includes nuts or nut products, such as Nutella, in your child’s lunch box.

 - The School provides water for all children (freely available all day).
 Please DO NOT include a drink in your child’s packed lunch.
 Current dental advice is that children aged 3 to 4 should not drink anything except water from a bottle.
 Fruit juices or squashes are highly acidic and high in sugar and so cause serious damage to young teeth.

 - Remember that many pre-packaged items are adult portion sizes.

 - A child portion size is the size of their fist.
 A child may only need a half a sandwich – made from one slice of bread.
 A bag of crisps is an adult portion.

-- Beware hidden sugar.
-The NHS advice is Children should have less than 19g a day for children aged 4 to 6 years old (5 sugar cubes or 5 teaspoons.
+- Beware of hidden sugar.
+The NHS advice is children should have less than 19g a day for children aged 4 to 6 years old (5 sugar cubes or 5 teaspoons.
 A single miniature pot of yoghurt may have up 3-4 teaspoons of sugar.

 - Sweets and chocolate are not permitted because they contain unhealthy amounts of sugar.